Benhldn/python_app/README.md

 ## Ticket Management System
 ## The reason for the project:

 This is a ticket management tool for a university course where students should be able to create and edit tickets however only admin (lecturers) can reslove tickets after they review it.
+Admins need to be created and defined outside of the application as there is no way currently to upgrade a user from regular user to admin.